“I’m not crazy about the color temperature”

 Visiting the Magic Kingdom at Disney World in 1977?
 Be sure to take lots of photos!
 Film is expensive, so try and follow these tips by GAF Photo from the 1977 Disney World Guide.
 Via Vintage Disneyland Tickets.
 More vintage Disney.

-Anonymous asked: this is probably really obnoxious, so i get if you don't want to respond...
+Anonymous said: this is probably really obnoxious, so i get if you don't want to respond...
 But do you have any advice for high school students students submitting their photography portfolios this month?

 It’s not obnoxious, I get messages like this all the time!
 Art school admissions want to see that you’re passionate, talented, and creative; they need to know that you are a worthwhile investment for their institution.
 When I was submitting my portfolio, I tried to show variety and individuality.
 I wanted the schools I applied to to have a good understanding of my personality as an artist and show them that I challenge myself to be creative and experimental.